garettridge/where-we-left-off.sh/README.md

 # where-we-left-off.sh

-A resilient Linux utility for transferring files off of damaged drives.
+A resilient Linux utility for transferring files from damaged drives.
 The key is traversing their directory trees in a way that can safely resume after interruption (e.g., drive disconnects, overheating, crashes).
 It combines aspects of `du`, `rsync`, `diff`, and `tree` into a single interruptible workflow.

 Progress is continuously saved, allowing you to pick up exactly where you left off.